RedisLabs/redislabs-docs/content/rc/databases/create-database.md

 ### Memory limit

 Memory limit represents the maximum amount of memory for the database, which includes data values, keys, module data, and overhead for specific features.
-High availability features, such as replication and Active Active, dramatically increase memory consumption.
+High availability features, such as replication and Active-Active, dramatically increase memory consumption.

 Here are some general guidelines: